Another Customer Service Improvement Plan?

-First, you need to decide what specific, extra value you can add to each customer service interaction.
-This “specific extra” becomes a way to involve your associates—and it’s a powerful way to create a lasting, positive impression in customers’ minds.
-Examples of “specific extras” include brief, meaningful educational content; or a policy that is clearly and frequently articulated like Zappos has with its easy-to-return shoes.
+Decide what specific, extra value you can add to each customer service interaction.
+This “specific extra” is a powerful way to create a lasting, positive impression in customers’ minds.
+Examples of “specific extras” include a policy that is clearly and frequently articulated like Zappos has with its easy-to-return shoes.

 Where to start?
 Gather your customer service improvement team and brainstorm.
-Then see how each of your good ideas can actually play out in real interactions.
 Sometimes those great ideas are clumsy when put into execution.
-So adding a specific extra is both imaginative and iterative, and requires a little bit of trial and error to land on what’s right for your brand and goals.
+So adding a specific extra requires a bit of trial and error to land on what’s right for your brand and goals.

 In order to improve customer service, you need a clear and specific picture of who contacts you and why.
 Don’t assume customers who ask the same question need the same answer.
-And don’t assume that your customer service report or software analytics are picking up on unique scenarios, because at present, software is not sophisticated enough to tease out this level of differential nuances.
+And don’t assume that your customer service report or software analytics are picking up on unique scenarios.

-The solution is to observe a statistically-valid number of your customer service interactions (emails, chats, face-to-face, etc.) and classify them by touchpoint, inquiry type, customer state of mind and customer objective.
+The solution is to observe a statistically-valid number of your customer service interactions (emails, chats, face-to-face, etc.).
+Then, classify them by touchpoint, inquiry type, customer state of mind, and customer objective.